webplatform/docs/guides/html_text/index.md

 |URL=
 |Published=
 }}
-{{Summary_Section|This article talks about some of the most common elements used when marking up textual content using HTML.}}
+{{Summary_Section|This article talks about some of the most common elements used when marking up text content in HTML.}}
 {{Guide
 |Content=== Introduction ==